Henrique-Potter/check-lin/README.md

 ## Notes
-Before rerunning the project (e.g. via the main script) for the same set of data sets, the files produced by an earlier execution should be cleaned by:
+Before rerunning the project (e.g., via the main script) for the same set of data sets, the files produced by an earlier execution should be cleaned by:
 ```
 $ sbt clean
 ```